1880-1900: Frege's work

 - E.F.
 Codd (IBM) publishes "A Relational Model of Data for Large Shared Data Banks".
 The basis of modern relational databases.

-- Yorick Wilks coins the term 'semantic grammars' for grammars that parse directly to semantic form, skipping syntax [Wikipedia]
+- Yorick Wilks coins the term 'semantic parsing' for parsing directly to semantic form, skipping syntax [Wikipedia]

 - Prolog was created by Alain Colmerauer and Philippe Roussel, based on Robert Kowalski's procedural interpretation of Horn clauses.